Rockphill/OnlinePasswordGenerator/README.md

         reservations:
           cpus: '0.1'
           memory: 128M
+\```

-🤝 Contributing
+## 🤝 Contributing

-Fork the repository
+1. Fork the repository
-Create your feature branch (git checkout -b feature/AmazingFeature) Commit your changes (git commit -m 'Add some AmazingFeature') Push to the branch (git push origin feature/AmazingFeature) Open a Pull Request
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

-📝 License
+## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

-Last updated: 2025-02-03 16:20:01 UTC
+Last updated: 2025-02-04 15:10:31 UTC
 Created by: Rockphill

+---

-Note: For production deployment, make sure to:
+**Note**: For production deployment, make sure to:

-Set up proper SSL/TLS certificates
+- Set up proper SSL/TLS certificates
-Configure appropriate security measures
+- Configure appropriate security measures
-Set up monitoring and logging
+- Set up monitoring and logging
-Review and adjust resource limits
+- Review and adjust resource limits

-For more information, please refer to the documentation.
+For more information, please refer to the [documentation](docs/README.md).